jason3067812/Face-recognition-application/README.md

 </p>

 ## Algorithms Introduction
-1. Using human faces 68 landmarks to implement face angle detection:
+1. Use the 2, 30, 14 points of the face 68 landmarks to calculate the distance to each other.
+Then, calculate the two distance ratio.
+Finally, set the threshold to determine the face angle:

 <p align="center">
   <img  src="https://user-images.githubusercontent.com/56544982/154789750-d944a90c-041e-4f34-a39a-59b1f0676bbb.png" alt="Cover" width="60%"/>